 ⓘ If you shoot on an smartphone or tablet, your footage may already appear rotated in your editing program as some devices automatically set the rotation flag to Portrait or Landscape based on an internal gyroscope, during shooting.
 In such a case, check that the project and clip dimensions show a smaller figure before a larger figure, eg. 1080x1920 or 2160x3840.
 This first number is always the horizontal width, in pixels.

 ⓘ Don't want to buy an editing program?
 Consider DaVinci Resolve for Mac, Windows or Linux.

 ⓘ These directions describe export for viewing via the web.

-If however your destination is a projector or a screen tilted on its side, you should use the method described in sections 1A & 2.
+If however your destination is a projector or a screen tilted on its side, you should use the method described in sections 1A & 2 to export a sideways screening copy.
 (Check whether the projector/screen will be rotated left or right though, otherwise the audience may need to stand on their heads to view your film!)
-Our Festival accepts rotated and non-rotated submissions.
+Our Festival accepts both rotated and non-rotated submissions.

 If you use existing, published music you will need permission in writing (a licence agreement) to do so.
 These can be very expensive unless you know the writers and performers personally!